 Another fascinating sounds you hear from deer during the rut is the sound of antlers clashing together, known as rattling.
 Bucks engage in this activity to assert dominance and attract mates.
 The sound is not produced by vocal cords but rather by the fighting of antlers.

 While not technically a sound, foot stomping is a significant part of deer communication.
 When a deer is alarmed or suspicious, it may rhythmically stomp its front hooves on the ground.
 This serves as both a visual and auditory warning to other deer in the vicinity.

-One interesting behavior of deer that is not widely known is their ability to blow air or snort.
+One interesting behavior of deer is their ability to blow air or snort.
 This behavior is known as “blowing” and it serves an important purpose for the deer.
 Deer blow or snort to alert other deer in the area that there is a predator nearby or something is out of the ordinary.

 Deer are able to sense danger from a long distance away, and the blowing noise helps alert other deer in the area to potential danger.
 Deer use this behavior to help protect themselves from predators.
 They can also use it to scare away other animals that may pose a threat to them.
 If you are in the deer stand hunting and you hear a deer blow, it either sees you or another predator.

 In addition to serving as a warning to other deer, blowing also helps deer to identify each other.
 Deer can recognize the unique blowing noises of other deer, allowing them to identify members of their own herd.
 This is especially helpful for deer in large herds, as it allows them to keep track of each other.
 It doesn’t matter if male or female, both bucks and doe blow and snort as a communication signal.

 Deer also use the blowing noise to communicate with one another.
 Different blowing noises can indicate different messages.
 For example, a short, sharp blow might indicate danger, while a longer, softer blow might indicate a friendly greeting.